-If you are an RN who is receiving education that will enhance the quality of care and services provided by the nurses of Ontario, and the education is provincially recognized, the education will be considered for a grant.
+If you are an RN or NP who is receiving education that will enhance the quality of care and services provided by the nurses of Ontario, and the education is provincially recognized, the education will be considered for a grant.
 All applications are reviewed for eligibility and scored according to criteria based on funding priorities.

 There is no guarantee your application will be selected for a grant.